K-dash/nblm-rs/python/README.md

 > This is an unofficial tool and is not affiliated with or endorsed by Google.
 Use at your own risk.

 > [!NOTE]
 > **Under Active Development**: This library is currently in development.
 APIs may change, and additional features are being added.
-Currently supports notebook operations (create, list, delete).
-Source management and audio generation features are planned.
+Currently supports notebook operations (create, list, delete) and source management (add/delete).
+Audio generation features are planned.

 ## Installation